-How does the Internet work?
+How does the internet work?

 The Internet works by connecting computers across the globe, allowing users to send information to each other over that connection.
 It sounds simple, but the means by which it happens can be a little complicated.

-How does the Internet work across the ocean?The Internet works across the globe the same way it works in the U.S., but instead of wires underground, there are hundreds of large underwater cables that transmit data from continent to continent.
+The Internet works across the globe the same way it works in the U.S., but instead of wires underground, there are hundreds of large underwater cables that transmit data from continent to continent.
 There are currently 263 active cables beneath the ocean’s surface with 15 more set to be up and running by the end of 2015.
 They each work to transmit data from servers in one country to another.

 In the most simplistic terms, the Internet works by sending data to lengthy wires beneath the ground and sea, put there by people.
 Home computer, laptops and even smartphones send signals, either wirelessly or through cables of their own, to ISP servers, which then send the data to the main wires.

 Author - HSI Staff